richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 - keep real-time code efficient

 ## 🚀 Feature Requests
-If you want to propose a feature, open a **Feature Request** issue.
+Open a **Feature Request** issue.

 ---

 # 🆕 A New Class of Real‑Time MIDI Engine

 **SIRIUS / Real‑Time MIDI Notation** does **not** belong to any existing category of music software.

-It is not a MIDI visualizer, not an offline notation program, not a DAW plugin, and not a traditional MIDI library.
+It is not a MIDI visualizer.
+It is not an offline notation program.
+It is not a DAW plugin.
+It is not a traditional MIDI library.

 It represents a **completely new class of software**: